 - Relay Service Code: the Relay Service Codes configured in the 5G ProSe Remote Ues for the service it interested in.

-- Hop-Limit: This indicates the max hop count of the 5G ProSe Remote Ues accepts on the path.
-Therefore, if an Intermediate UE-to-Network Relay's stored information as described in clause 6.1.2.1.1 has a hop-count larger than the Hop-Limit, it does not respond to the Solicitation message.
-The 5G ProSe Remote UE can determine the value of the Hop-Limit based on the (pre-)configuration and ProSe Application requirements.

 Additional information elements defined in clause 5.8.3 of TS 23.304 [4] are reused.

 The Intermediate UE-to-Network Relay checks its valid (unexpired) stored information entries (as described in clause 6.1.2.1.1) against the received Solicitation message for the following criteria: